MattWillians/calculadora_simples/README.md

 # calculadora_simples
-A simple calcuulator, made with Python.
+A simple calculator, made with Python.